This post may contain affiliate links. Please see my disclosure policy for details.

-Houses 1-6 on Chapel Street were built over a cluster of small dwellings in the Baron Hill estate.
+Houses 1-6 on Chapel Street was built over a cluster of small dwellings in the Baron Hill estate.
 There is also a number 7 that was built around a decade later.

 The whole row of colourful houses are now Grade II listed and a small waymarker reading ‘The West End, 1869’’ can be seen from the front.

-Although not much is known about this residential area, their bright colours definitely draw attention in the town!
+Although not much is known about this residential area, their bright colours definitely draw attention to the town!

 The history of colourful houses in Wales